unievo/mcp/servers/mx-api/README.md

 >
 > All mx-api servers include the following tool:
 >
 >- `server_info`: Returns information about recommended usage of mx-api servers for AI agents.
-The response of this tool is the same for all servers. instruct the agent to call this tool on any mx-api server to obtain the context information.
+The response of this tool is the same for all servers, instruct the agent to call this tool on any mx-api server to obtain the context information.

 ### Fields Parameter